TeoTech2/waveEquation/README.md

 # 2D Euler-Bernoulli Biharmonic Wave Equation Solver

-A numerical solution for the biharmonic wave equation using finite difference methods in Python.
+A numerical solution for the biharmonic wave equation using finite difference methods in Mathematica.

 ## Overview

-This notebook solves the **2D Euler-Bernoulli biharmonic wave equation**, which models the vibration of thin plates and beams.
-The biharmonic equation is a fourth-order partial differential equation that appears in elasticity theory and structural mechanics.
+This notebook solves the Biharmonic wave equation, which models the vibration of thin plates and beams.
+The biharmonic equation is a fourth-order partial differential equation.

 ## Mathematical Formulation